-The software will be licensed to the Customer, not sold.
-With the FabFilter license key, you will be granted after full payment the right in perpetuity (meaning that the license agreement shall not automatically expire) to install, run and use the software concerned under certain conditions.
+The FabFilter software will be licensed to the Customer, not sold.
+After full payment you will be granted a FabFilter license key, which will give you the right to install, run and use the FabFilter software under the given conditions.
 These conditions vary subject to the license you acquired.
-FabFilter distinguishes the following licenses:
+FabFilter distinguishes the following licenses to FabFilter software ('the software'):

-- A Personal License is a named license to the software concerned, granting access to the software on an unlimited number of Devices, as long the license is used by the designated person who acquired the FabFilter license key.
-Usage of the Personal license by someone else but the designated licensee is an infringement of the rights of FabFilter.
-The Customer should at all times protect its license key from theft and/or abuse. - A Site License is a non-personal license to the FabFilter software concerned, acquired on the name of an institution or entity, who is the licensee.
-A Site License will grant access to the FabFilter software on a certain maximum number of designated Devices, as specified in the license key itself (e.g. "20 seats").
+- A Personal License is a named license to the software concerned granting the designated person who acquired the FabFilter license key access to the software on three (3) devices.
+Usage of the Personal License by someone else other than the designated licensee is an infringement of the rights of FabFilter.
+The Customer should at all times protect its license key from theft and/or abuse. - A Site License is a non-personal license to the FabFilter software concerned, granting the designated institution or other legal entity that acquired the FabFilter license key access to the software.
+A Site License will grant access to the software on the maximum number of designated Devices, specified in the license key itself (e.g. "20 seats").
 If the Site License is used on computers/servers for any form of automated processing, the licensee may not make any plug-in controls/parameters of the FabFilter software available to the end users of the FabFilter software, i.e. only "black box" processing is allowed.